Quick Start

 Common flows

 End-to-end snippets for the four most-asked Day-1 recipes.
-Each one assumes the Quick Start app is running and AppRecoveryWorkflow / AppInviteWorkflow are registered when relevant.
+Each one assumes the Quick Start app is running with AppAuth (the AuthWorkflow subclass) registered — all the flows live on that one class.

 Guard a single route by role